 Marble is classically known for its elegant and luxurious appeal.
 Their smooth polished finish provides a more sophisticated look than most other pavers can achieve.
 Each piece is unique, so it creates an eye-catching look.
 Marble also adds value to the home and makes it more marketable.
 While marble is a durable natural stone, it requires a lot of maintenance.
 It also conducts heat and is prone to scratches and stains.
 While marble is a porous stone, water and other liquid can cause it to darken or stain.

 Travertine pavers are similar to marble in many ways.
 They’re made of a unique natural stone that provides versatility and can make a space look more elegant and sophisticated.
 It’s more durable and easy to source than marble, and they’re a more environmentally-friendly option.
 Travertine pavers are also naturally insulated, so they don’t get as hot as marble and some other pavers.
 Travertine is a very heavy stone, and it’s highly susceptible to acids, so you need to take care not to clean it with acidic formulas or vinegar as it will leave a stain.
-Like marble, travertine is porous, but water and other liquids cause the surface to darken or stain.
+Like marble, travertine is porous, but water and other liquids that cause the surface to darken or stain that are also included in Rules for Paving.

 How to Lay Pavers